 Trazodone has a half-life of under 10 hours.
 This indicates how long it takes the body to clear 50% of this medication on average.
 This suggests that trazodone should be cleared from the system entirely within one day.

-This is a relatively low half-life, and explains why trazodone may be more effective when taken at night.
+10 hours is a relatively low half-life, and explains why trazodone may be more effective when taken at night.
 Because it’s processed by the body so quickly, trazodone’s secondary benefit to sleep quality may only be experienced by patients who take it at nighttime.